isomerpages/iras-taxacademy/_executive-tax-programmes/income-tax.md

 It will provide an overview of Goods and Services Tax to create a basic level of awareness in most GST concepts and principles.
 As businesses are increasingly having to deal with cross-border tax issues, this course will provide a basic understanding of tax treaties and transfer pricing.

-[Registration Form](https://docs.google.com/forms/d/1b579hP_yelshiBlecPjK8Zl6X15dF2g5YNtc25fm_jE/edit){:target="_blank"} -  [Details](/files/executive-tax-programmes/income-tax/L2 Income Tax course brochure 3 2021.pdf){:target="_blank"}
+[Registration Form](https://docs.google.com/forms/d/17a-qp7VnRffizgpCpkvpFwpoWknutgMtX3VOp1ai6q0/edit){:target="_blank"} -  [Details](/files/executive-tax-programmes/income-tax/L2 Income Tax course brochure 4 2021.pdf){:target="_blank"}

-Registration is CLOSED.
+Registration is OPEN.

-The next intake for this course will be in Jan 2022.
+The next intake for this course will be in Jul 2022.
 Registration will be available six to eight weeks prior to the course commencement date.

 <a id="atp-ta-id"></a>
 ### **Executive Tax Programme Level III (Income Tax): Advanced Tax Programme**